ewels/rich-codex/README.md

 > - on macOS, you’ll have to install cairo and libffi (eg. with [Homebrew](https://brew.sh): `brew install cairo`);
 > - on Linux, you’ll have to install the cairo, python3-dev and libffi-dev packages (names may vary for your distribution).

-You'll also need Fira Code installed, a open-licence font: [GitHub repo](https://github.com/tonsky/FiraCode) / [Google Fonts](https://fonts.google.com/specimen/Fira+Code)
+Installation can be messy, so be prepared to do a bit of googling to get things to work.
+Remember that running rich-codex with the `-v` flag to get verbose logging can give you more information about what's going wrong (if anything).

-Note that the Docker image has all of these dependencies installed.
+You'll also need Fira Code installed, an open-licence font: [GitHub repo](https://github.com/tonsky/FiraCode) / [Google Fonts](https://fonts.google.com/specimen/Fira+Code).

 ## Generating images